disjcordLAMO/virus-for-testing/README.md

 # virus-for-testing
-make in a virual maschine!!!!!!!
+make in a virtual maschine!!!!!!!